Cloud Architecture Fundamentals (Intro to Kubernetes)

 Service discovery and load balancing

-Kubernetes can expose a container using the DNS name or using their own IP address.
+Kubernetes can expose a container using the DNS name or using the container’s IP address.
 If traffic to a container is high, Kubernetes is able to load balance and distribute the network traffic so that the deployment is stable.

 Storage orchestration